joy-of-react/project-wordle/README.md

 # Word Game

-TODO Josh: once I'm actually finished, save the .html file with a couple of guesses into a `docs` folder.
-Mention it here as a reference.
-Add HTML comments

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: